shangeth/SpeakerProfiling/README.md

 python prepare_nisp_data.pt --nisp_repo_path='path to nisp data repo folder'
 ```

+### Update Config and Logger
+Update the config.py file to update the batch_size, gpus, lr, etc and change the preferred logger in train_.py files

 ### Training(Dev Model, to make sure everything is set as expected for training)
 ```
 # TIMIT Dataset